The person who hears the reproof that leads to life is at home among the wise.

 - We are brothers and sisters!
 (James 2:15)

 This relationship with God must also be the focus of living the Christian life.
-Our salvation, that began by entering a relationship with God, grows and deepens by cultivating that relationship (Colossians 2:6).
+Our salvation, which began by entering a relationship with God, grows and deepens by cultivating that relationship (Colossians 2:6).

 “Don’t let your learning lead to knowledge.
 Let your learning lead to action.”